nachogtan/Google-Data-Analytics-Professional-Certificate-bellabeat_case_study/README.md

 ## Scenario
-In this case, I'm a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of women's health-focused products.
+In this case, I'm a junior data analyst working on the marketing analyst team at <b>Bellabeat, a high-tech manufacturer of women's health-focused products</b>.
 Bellabeat is a successful small, but high-tech, company that makes smart health-focused products.
 With their products they intend to become a more larger player in the global market for smart devices.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with